yandroskaos/yandroskaos.github.io/_posts/2018-09-05-compiler-construction-2.md

 category: blog
 ---

-When you think about parsing, the first thing it comes to mind is recursive descent (by hand) parsers and lex+yacc.
+When you think about parsing, the first thing that comes to mind is recursive descent (by hand) parsers and lex+yacc.

 But things changed lately with [this paper](http://bford.info/pub/lang/peg.pdf).
 Designing a new language is a challenge.
 There are lots of things involved and usually it is nice to have a short